csv/events/hackforchange.md

 We have been lining up performance venues and preparing a full set of music videos.
 We recently produced the Ridership Rachenitsa, a music video about transit ridership over the past few years in Chicago and New York.
-We are currently working on the BitCoin <?>, a music video about the BitCoin economy, and the New York <?>, a music video about the daily activities of New Yorkers.
+We are currently working on the a data-driven music video about the BitCoin economy, a data-driven music video about the daily activities of New Yorkers.

 We eventually plan on making the processes of data sonification and gastronomification more accessible to laypeople, but we feel that we first need to